aditya123473892/wagtail/Wagtail-core-meeting-notes.md

 #### Public meeting notes

 Starting 29.06.2016 we will share meeting notes.
-We decided to start on Github wiki page, but probably we will move them into separate repo and will create pull requests for discussions (something like [reactjs/core-notes](https://github.com/reactjs/core-notes)).
+We're starting them on this Wiki page, but we'll probably move them into a separate repo with pull requests for discussions (something like [reactjs/core-notes](https://github.com/reactjs/core-notes)).

 #### Wagtail 1.6rc1 and 1.7rc1 release dates
 * 1.6 - August 1st